wyufeng02/wyufeng02.github.io/_posts/2019-06-08-A_beautiful_and_animated_bottom_navigation.md

 ### BottomNavyBar
 **iconSize** - the item icon's size<br/>
 **items** - navigation items, required more than one item and less than six<br/>
-**currentIndex** - the current item index.
+**selectedIndex** - the current item index.
 Use this to change the selected item.
 Default to zero<br/>
 **onItemSelected** - required to listen when a item is tapped it provide the selected item's index<br/>
 **backgroundColor** - the navigation bar's background color **showElevation** - if false the appBar's elevation will be removed